Check out the pictures from the 2010 TEDxKids@SMU on Flickr!

 Community Service Requirement

-To reaffirm to the students that this day is really about and for them, we are asking that all chaperones and adults (except speakers) attending TEDxKIDS sit on the 2nd and 3rd levels of the Wyly Theatre, where parents and chaperones can watch and be in close proximity to students without being in the same row.
-This is available based on the comfort and discretion of chaperones.
-TEDxKids Camp Counselors are Dallas-area juniors and seniors in high school who have been selected through an application process to serve as peer mentors to the students and will also be available to sit with them during the program.
+To reaffirm to the students that this day is really about and for them, we are asking that all chaperons and adults (except speakers) attending TEDxKids@SMU sit on the 2nd and 3rd levels of the Wyly Theatre, where parents and chaperons can watch and be in close proximity to students without being in the same row.
+This is available based on the comfort and discretion of chaperons.
+TEDxKids@SMU Camp Counselors are Dallas-area juniors and seniors in high school who have been selected through an application process to serve as peer mentors to the students and will also be available to sit with them during the program.